 Dr Alex Fowke - Lecturer and Clinical Tutor

-Dr Jessica Kingston - Lecturer and Academic Tutor
+Dr Jessica Kingston - Senior Lecturer and Research Tutor

 Professor Dawn Langdon - Professor and Academic Director

-Dr Olga Luzon - Lecturer and Clinical Tutor
+Dr Olga Luzon - Senior Lecturer and Clinical Tutor

-Professor Andrew MacLeod - Professor and Course Director
+Professor Andrew MacLeod - Professor and Programme Director

-Dr Oliver Schauman - Lecturer and Clinical Tutor
+Dr Chris Marshall - Lecturer and Clinical Tutor

-Dr Kate Theodore - Lecturer and Clinical Tutor
+Dr Kate Theodore - Senior Lecturer and Clinical Tutor

 Dr Jane Vosper - Lecturer and Clinical Tutor